cmorierroy/VirtualTourist-UdacityProject5/README.md

 # Virtual Tourist

 This is the 5th project in the Udacity iOS Developer nanodegree.
-It combines UI elements with API interaction by allowing Udacity students to post a location on a map using a fictive name and to view locations other Udacity students (with fictive names) have posted.
+It focuses on persisting data to the device.
+In this app, the user can navigate a map, drop pins, and view pictures from that geographical location.

 ## Installation
 Clone the github repository and open the project in XCode (It was written with XCode 12.0.1).